DanielTk26/DanielTk26/README.md

 # Hey There, I am Daniel Thomas! ✌👊😃
-## My aim is to make he world a better place!
+## My aim is to make the world a better place!

 Like I said my name is Daniel Thomas and I am 14.
 My hobbies are coding, building small robots and singing.
 I am the lead singer and keyboard player in a band called Lunar Lions.
 If you would like to reach out just send a mail to DanielTk999@gmail.com